QuantEcon/lecture-python-intro/lectures/inflation_history.md

 plt.show()
 ````

-We say ``most years'' because there were temporary lapses from the gold or silver standard.
+We say "most years" because there were temporary lapses from the gold or silver standard.

 By staring at the graph carefully, you might be able to guess when these temporary lapses occurred, because they were periods in which price levels rose markedly from average values during more typical years.